 Telephone: (919) 248-4660

-If you are considering a program at Stanly Community College that leads to licensure or certification, please contact the individual listed below to inquire about enrollment and professional licensure options before beginning a program.
+If you are considering a program at Stanly Community College that leads to state educational requirements for licensure or certification, please contact the individual listed below to inquire about enrollment and professional licensure options before beginning a program.

-Stanly Community College academic programs (credit and non-credit) that are designed to lead to professional licenses are either tied to the State of North Carolina or national certification.
+Stanly Community College academic programs (credit and non-credit) that are designed to lead to state educational requirements for profesisional licenses are either tied to the State of North Carolina or national certification.

 If you intend to pursue professional licenses outside the State of North Carolina once you have completed your academic program at Stanly Community College, please refer to the appropriate program disclosure.